corntrace/Dia/README.md

 ## "Dia"

-"Dia" allows you to sandbox applications on the OSX platform by restricting what access to Operating System resources they can have.
+"Dia" allows you to sandbox an application or block of ruby on the OSX platform by restricting what access to Operating System resources they can have.

 ## What restrictions can you apply?